craftingcity/The-Known-World/MAIN/Nations/Lands of the Great White Flame/The Holy'lnds.md

 ### Government
 This land is formally and culturally controlled by [[The Church of the White Flame]].
 They currently face very little internal resistance.
-They are being externally resisted against by [[The Whitimores]] as of [[Prime Timeline|XX AF]]
+They are being externally resisted against by [[The Whitimores]] as of [[Prime Timeline|103 AF]]

 ### Population Distribution
 The general population of the Holyl'nds is as follows;